jorruior/RiboTransPred/README.md

 - The model will train using all samples defined in the metadata generated in step 2.
 You may modify this metadata to train on a specific subset of species or samples.
 - Training is computationally intensive.
 We recommend using multiple GPUs if available.

+---

+## 4. Prediction of Ribo-seq values

 ### Available Models

 - ``PosTransModelRiboPos`` (default): High accuracy, higher computational cost.
 - ``PosTransModel``: Less resource-intensive with competitive performance.

----

-## 4. Using the generated model to predict Ribo-seq values

 ---